jacobgranttrading/LendingHomeCaseStudy/README.md

  ---

 LendingHome separates itself from crowdfunding sites by the amount of available capital.
 Since its inception LendingHome has had several large institutional investors that enable them to confidently fund loans without wondering if individual investors will be interested or if they have enough available capital.
 In an interview with Lend Academy James cites they have over $9 Billion in combined capacity from their institutional investors.
 LendingHome also pulls in funds from accredited investors who can diversify their investment across several loans.
-Some of the early institutional investors include:Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital. [source](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf) ---
+Some of the early institutional investors include:Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital. [source](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf)

 ## LendingHome’s Business Model:
 ![](https://pbs.twimg.com/media/EnTHxr5XcAE7SBT?format=jpg&name=small)

 Lendinghome is focussed on solving the speed and transparency problems that many borrowers face when applying for mortgages .
 The loan products they offer are for Single Family (1-4 units) homes and are structured as Bridge or Landlord loans.
 LendingHome is a data driven customer focussed organization that really has two sets of customers.
 The first set of customers is the borrowers who benefit from their streamlined application process that simplifies the complex process of getting approved for a loan & lowers origination cost compared to traditional lenders.
-LendingHome’s other set of customers are their accredited investors who also enjoy a user friendly interface, automated investing options and the ability to diversify their real estate investment portfolio.---
+LendingHome’s other set of customers are their accredited investors who also enjoy a user friendly interface, automated investing options and the ability to diversify their real estate investment portfolio.

+---

 LendingHome’s target audience are the borrowers who may not qualify or want a bank loan for a myriad of different reasons.
 This target audience that LendingHome seeks to attract is the same large audience that has been going to hard money lenders for the past decades.
-The market size for the hard money sector is approximately $10 Billion. [source](https://www.realtymogul.com/knowledge-center/article/p2p-marketplace-lending-and-institutional-investors#:~:text=Most%20industry%20followers%20estimate%20that,money%E2%80%9D%20market%20size%20of%20approx) In other words these are borrowers who want to Fix & Flip a property or they are looking to create rental income by renting their property out.
-Some of the reasons customers are coming to LendingHome (or looking for a Hard Money Lender in general)  is that do not qualify for a bank loan because of: credit, number of properties owned( if over 10 properties they are disqualified them from Fannie loans which most banks sell their loans too), time to close (traditional lenders such as banks are not known for moving quickly), or another reason that has made a traditional, more rigours bank loan unattractive.---
+The market size for the hard money sector is approximately $10 Billion [source.](https://www.realtymogul.com/knowledge-center/article/p2p-marketplace-lending-and-institutional-investors#:~:text=Most%20industry%20followers%20estimate%20that,money%E2%80%9D%20market%20size%20of%20approx) In other words these are borrowers who want to Fix & Flip a property or they are looking to create rental income by renting their property out.
+Some of the reasons customers are coming to LendingHome (or looking for a Hard Money Lender in general)  is that do not qualify for a bank loan because of: credit, number of properties owned( if over 10 properties they are disqualified them from Fannie loans which most banks sell their loans too), time to close (traditional lenders such as banks are not known for moving quickly), or another reason that has made a traditional, more rigours bank loan unattractive.

+---

 The solution LendingHome offers is a fast, online, customer friendly, transparent loan process.
 With many of the Hard Money Lenders in the market today, loans go through lengthy processes that are often opaque and may be declined for reasons that are unclear to the borrower.
-For investors LendingHome is offering an easy to use real estate investment platform where accredited investors can diversify their investments across high quality Single Family properties.---
+For investors LendingHome is offering an easy to use real estate investment platform where accredited investors can diversify their investments across high quality Single Family properties.

+---

 LendingHome’s competitive advantage is their commitment to providing a customer experience second to none.
 They have an online application that lets borrowers know in three minutes if they qualify for any of their loan programs and what interest rate they can expect.
 Borrowers can customize their loan request and see how different changes affect the rates they will get.
 If they decide to apply for the loan, the rest of the application takes about 15 minutes and shows borrowers through an interactive dashboard what they are missing, next steps and specific updates about their loan.
 LendingHome’s key differentiators are their focus on customer experience and available capital.
 In regards to customer experience, they claim to be the simplest, fastest and most reliable service in comparison to competitors.
-The other competitive advantage they can claim is being backed by large multi-billion dollar institutional investors giving them the security of knowing they can fund any project they extend terms too.---
+The other competitive advantage they can claim is being backed by large multi-billion dollar institutional investors giving them the security of knowing they can fund any project they extend terms too.

+---

 ### LendingHome’s Tech Stack

-	LendingHome has an extensive tech stack that is constantly evolving as they add integrations and improve their platform.
+	*LendingHome has an extensive tech stack that is constantly evolving as they add integrations and improve their platform.*

 Below is a bird’s eye view of their Architecture found on StackShare:
 > “The product is split into four major applications:
-**Consumer**: A end-user facing application handling both the loan application process for the borrower as well as various investment management services for the investor. ---
+**Consumer**: A end-user facing application handling both the loan application process for the borrower as well as various investment management services for the investor.
+ ---
-**Operations (ops)**: An internal application designed for our in-house loan specialists to handle every step of the loan from application to underwriting to servicing to final payoff.---
+**Operations (ops)**: An internal application designed for our in-house loan specialists to handle every step of the loan from application to underwriting to servicing to final payoff.
+---
-**Money movements**: An internal application which integrates with our bank partners and exposes a simple API for sending ACH and federal wires.---
+**Money movements**: An internal application which integrates with our bank partners and exposes a simple API for sending ACH and federal wires.
+---
 **Salesforce Integration**: We’re a two-sided marketplace, and we keep track of both borrower and investor relationships using Salesforce. [source](https://stackshare.io/lendinghome/how-lendinghome-scaled-their-marketplace-to-$750m-in-real-estate-loans )”
 ---
 LendingHome started off using Heroku to deploy and scale their application layer as well as the database & caching layers.
 They also use Amazon Web Services for hosting and have recently been considering switching off of Heroku and solely using AWS.